 I have also run into a strange issue where movies that I have watched time and time again have been edited by streaming services to fix the context of current times.
 While I understand why this happens, it is still a form of censorship that takes away from what the filmmaker intended.
 It's the job of the viewer to understand the problematic moments in films, so they can understand the context of film history from that time.

 This is the major issue I have with HBO Max removing so many films and shows and with Disney editing scenes from films to make their content less problematic.
-Whether or not this was good or harmful, it is still art that is being taken away from the culture.
+Whether or not this was good or harmful, it is still an art that is being taken away from the culture.

 Physical media also offers commentary and behind-the-scenes footage that is great for filmmakers and film enthusiasts to watch and learn the process behind the films we appreciate.
 Learning the context and history of the making of a film can give you more appreciation for the cast and crew and what the intentions of the director, editor, cinematographer, or other crew members were behind a specific choice.